mononobi/charma-server/README.md

-# imovie-server
+# charma-server

-Server side application for imovie, personal movie collection manager.
+Server side application for charma, personal movie collection manager.

 # prerequisites

-create an entry in /etc/hosts with 'imovie.server' value.
+create an entry in /etc/hosts with 'charma.server' value.

 # code editing in pycharm